appfair/appfair.org/src/content/docs/docs/faq.md

 ---
-title: FAQ and Glossary
+title: FAQ
-description: Frequently asked questions about the App Fair Project, with a glossary of recurring terms.
+description: Frequently asked questions about the App Fair Project.
 ---

 Questions not covered below can be raised on the [App Fair discussion forums](https://github.com/orgs/appfair/discussions).
-A glossary of recurring terms is provided at the bottom of the page.
+For definitions of recurring terms, see the [Glossary](/docs/glossary/).

-## About the project {#about}
+## General {#general}

-### Why does each app need its own GitHub organization? {#why-org}
+### Why does each app need its own GitHub organization? {#per-app-organization}

 Several reasons.
 The organization-per-app convention keeps the app's source separable from any individual maintainer's account, which makes ownership transfers and community rescues straightforward.
 It produces an unambiguous canonical URL for each app (`github.com/<App>/<App>`).
 And it provides each app with a context in which a contributor community can develop independently of permission entanglements.